U.S. Army "Typhon" Strategic Mid-Range Fires System () Special Assessment

 - Strategic Mid-Range Fires (SMRF) Test Launches and Full Operational Capability

-- Deployment to the Philippines for the 2024 "Salaknib" Exercise
+- Deployment to the Philippines for Exercise Salaknib 2024

 - Strategic Mid-Range Fires (SMRF) Battery Activation and Fielding

-- 2025 Strategic Mid-Range Fires (SMRF) Live-Fire Exercise Plans
+- 2025 Strategic Mid-Range Fires (SMRF) Live-Fire Exercise Plan

 - Potential Congressional Concerns: System Deployment Locations